contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/01_get-started/06_subscribe.md

-# APISpark Base plans
+# APISpark plans overview

-## Plans overview

-As you subscribe to APISpark, you can choose between different base plan levels as defined in our <a href="https://restlet.com/pricing" target="_blank">Pricing page</a>.
+As you subscribe to APISpark, you can choose between different plan levels as defined in our <a href="https://restlet.com/pricing" target="_blank">Pricing page</a>.
+Each level includes a number of features associated to it.
+Of course you can switch to a higher or lower plan at any time.

 ![APISpark plans](images/apispark-plans.jpg "APISpark plans")